xkema/xkema.github.io/_drafts/2020-08-03-developer-notes-for-the-blog.md

 Developer notes and todos for the blog.

 This is an always exists draft post.
 Drafts are only listed on development environment.
-This is a also draft post sample for future posts.
+This is also a draft post sample for future posts.

 ## styleguide

-- use full absolute paths for blog-demo-* pages, use /2020/blog-title paths for inner blog links
+- use full absolute paths for **blog-demo-*** pages, use **/2020/blog-title** paths for inner blog links
-- use lowercase [@todo change lowecase requirement], space separated words for tags, like "hola lola" (will be slugified with latin option "hola-lola")
+- use lowercase [`@todo` change lowecase requirement], space separated words for tags, like "hola lola" (will be slugified with latin option "hola-lola")
 - each demo page goes into their own repo
-- demo repos use "blog-demo-{{post_title | slugify: "latin" }}" format for their name
+- demo repos use `blog-demo-{{post_title | slugify: "latin" }}` format for their name
 - post content (draft, all items are optional)
   - excerpt (from front matter excerpt, first gray box)
   - intro (short intro text, an outline for the post)